PhD, Vanderbilt University 1989

 While at Florida Tech, Dr. Whitlow has worked on numerous externally funded research projects with total funding exceeding 1.4 million dollars.
 In addition, Dr. Whitlow has worked at NASA’s Kennedy Space Center through summer fellowships on six different occasions.
 Dr. Whitlow has taught courses at both the graduate and undergraduate level including courses in process dynamics and controls, reactor design, computational methods and process design.

-CHE 4122 Chemical Proess Control
+CHE 4122 Chemical Process Control

-CHE 4181 CHemical Engineering Plant Design 1
+CHE 4181 Chemical Engineering Plant Design 1

-CHE 4182 CHemical Engineering Plant Design 2
+CHE 4182 Chemical Engineering Plant Design 2

-CHE 4240 Advanced Computatioal Methods
+CHE 4240 Advanced Computational Methods